bharadwajyarlagadda/Finance_Data/README.md

 URL: http://finance.yahoo.com/

-1) Only one url is taken which is the main url mentioned above (http://finance.yahoo.com/)
+1) Only one url is taken which is the main url mentioned above (http://finance.yahoo.com/) <br />
 2) Based on the main url it constructs the url of NASDAQ (http://finance.yahoo.com/q?s=^ixic)

 3) From the NASDAQ page (http://finance.yahoo.com/q?s=^ixic) it takes the top movers from "Index Components" section.